Bienvenue dans notre Petite France!

 Every year we benefit from the services of a French-speaking language assistant who, although employed mainly in classes with senior pupils, is also invited to visit junior classes and become involved as much as possible in the daily life of the school.

-The French assistant also plays a lead role in the Year 8 and Year 9 French clubs, and is involved in activities to support the learning of French outside the classroom.
+The French assistant also plays a lead role in the Year 8 French club, and is involved in activities to support the learning of French outside the classroom.

 The French Department encourages any experience which will benefit the linguistic and/or cultural awareness of the pupils.